Eduardo Pérez: Major league career

-Pérez played his first major league game on July 27, 1993, as the host Angels defeated the Oakland A's 15–8.
+Pérez played his first major league game on July 27, 1993, as the Angels defeated the Oakland A's 15–8 in Anaheim.
 Starting at third base and batting sixth, he had three at-bats, two hits, a walk, three runs batted in and three runs scored.
-His first at-bat resulted in a first-inning walk against Bobby Witt.
+His first plate appearance resulted in a first-inning walk against Bobby Witt.

-Perez recalled that first at-bat as an announcer on the May 6.
-2019, ESPN Monday Night Baseball broadcast.
-Perez had swung at a slider that was over a foot and a half off the plate to honor a childhood pact with his brother that if either of them made it to the major leagues they agreed to swing at the first pitch.
+Pérez recalled his first at-bat during a 2019 ESPN baseball broadcast.
+Pérez had swung at a slider that was over a foot and a half off the plate to honor a childhood pact with his brother that if either of them made it to the major leagues they agreed to swing at the first pitch.

 An inning later he got his first career hit, a double off reliever Joe Boever.
 In the eighth inning, Pérez hit his first home run, a 3-run shot off Kevin Campbell, scoring teammates Tim Salmon and Chili Davis.

 He also hit the first of his three career walk-off home runs in 1993.
 The Angels trailed the Minnesota Twins 3–2 in the bottom of the ninth inning with Salmon on base and one out.
 Pérez homered to left field off Twins reliever Rick Aguilera for a 4-3 Angels win.

 Pérez's most productive year came in 1997 for the Cincinnati Reds.
 In 330 plate appearances, he hit .253 with 16 home runs, 52 runs batted in, 18 doubles, 29 walks and five stolen bases.
 In 2003 for the St. Louis Cardinals, in 289 plate appearances, he hit .285 with 11 home runs, 41 runs batted in, 16 doubles, 29 walks and five stolen bases.